3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Signature of trapped and passing electrons

 \subsection{Distribution functions}

-As a first step, using the form of the density as determined by the equation (\ref{eq::4}), the first integral becomes:
+As a first step, using the form of the density as determined by Eq. (\ref{eq::4}), the first integral becomes:

-where $v_{T}$ is the thermal velocity of electrons (at temperature $T_e$) far from the EH, and $\lambda_D(=v_{T}/\omega_p)$ is the electron Debye length.
-This term is negative at the bottom of the well, \textit{i.e.} when $\epsilon\to-e\phi_{0}$, then becomes positive and cancels for $\epsilon\to0$.
+where $v_{T}=(T_{e\parallel}/m)^{1/2}$ is the parallel thermal velocity of electrons far from the EH, and $\lambda_D =v_{T}/\omega_p$.
+This term is negative at the bottom of the well, \textit{i.e,} when $\epsilon\to-e\phi_{0}$, then becomes positive and cancels for $\epsilon\to0$.
+For the case of a negligible electron polarization current, i.e. for $\Lambda=1$, we obtain the same result as Chen et al.\cite{chen2004bernstein}

 The passing electrons for $|z|\gg \ell_{\parallel}$ are all corresponding to the background plasma.
-Thus, if at infinity their distribution $f_{\infty}$ is a velocity shifted Maxwellian distribution, everywhere else it must be of the following form:
+Thus, if at infinity their distribution $f_{\infty}$ is a velocity shifted Maxwellian distribution (independent of $r$), everywhere else it must be of the following form:

-with $\epsilon>0$ and $u_{e}$ the drift velocity of the background plasma with respect to EH.
+with $\epsilon>0$ and $u_{e}$ the drift velocity of the background plasma with respect to the EH.
 The contribution of passing electrons to the distribution of trapped electrons can then be written as: